NeaMods/PeltierTable/README.md

 This software was designed to run on Windows 10.
 However, we used Python modules that should allow cross-platform operation.

-⚠️⚠️⚠️COM port listing: when using other operation systems, please modify the COM port addressing part of the code accordingly⚠️⚠️⚠️
+⚠️ COM port listing: when using other operation systems, please modify the COM port addressing part of the code accordingly

-Requirements can be found in the `requirements.txt` file.
+Requirements can be found in the [requirements.txt](Software/requirements.txt) file.

 The Python module for the communication protocol of the Controller has to be installed from [pyMeCom](https://github.com/spomjaksilp/pyMeCom)